unit logo

 Position Descriptions Should Answer Certain Questions

-• What work is assigned to the position?
+• What work does the position involve?

-• How is the work accomplished? (methods, procedures, etc.)
+• How is the work done?

 • What are the primary duties?

-• How often are the duties performed?
+• How often are these duties performed?

-• Does the position supervise other positions?
+• Does the position supervise others?

-Quantify whenever possible.
+Quantify details whenever possible.
 Indicate dollar volume for financial responsibility, number of accounts, ledgers, grants, number of faculty in department, number of persons supervised, etc.

 How To Describe A Job/Position